Lonesome mountain Gross Bessillon

 Two more panorama boards to the east of the summit

-Now we follow the road for about 100 meters and before the first curve we take an unmarked path on the right that leads us out to the cliff edge and continues along it.
+Now we follow the road for about 100 metres and before the first curve we take an unmarked path on the right that leads us out to the cliff edge and continues along it.
 We pass behind (i.e. north of) another antenna and reach the edge.
 So we quickly come to two more panorama boards, which explain the southern view of the Gros Bessillon.

 Our route continues along the cliff edge.
 The terrain is easy and not really dangerous.
 Only with north wind (Mistral) great care is required here.